 Help, I have lost or found a dog!

-If you find a dog the first thing you should do is take the dog to a local veterinary practice, animal welfare organisation or a dog pound and have it scanned for a microchip.
-It is a legal requirement for all dogs in Ireland to be microchipped.
-We are very happy to offer this scanning service at Dogs Trust and may be able to help to trace the owner whilst you are here if a microchip is located.
+If you find a dog, the first thing you should do is take the dog to a local veterinary practice, animal welfare organisation or a dog pound and have it scanned for a microchip.
+We are very happy to offer this scanning service at Dogs Trust and may be able to help to trace the owner whilst you are here if a microchip is located and the owner has kept their contact details up to date.
+Please call us on 01 8791000 (8am to 5pm) to arrange a time to come in and have the dog scanned for a chip.

 Stray Dogs and the Law

-Unfortunately, Dogs Trust legally cannot keep a stray dog, under The Control of Dogs Acts 1986 and 1992 the full responsibility for dog control and licensing services is placed on local authorities.
+It is a legal requirement to comply with The Control of Dogs Acts and report any stray dog to the dog warden.
+Unfortunately, Dogs Trust has no authority to keep stray dogs under The Control of Dogs Acts 1986 and 1992 the full responsibility for dog control and licensing services is placed on local authorities.
 Under these Acts, local authorities have the power to appoint dog wardens, to provide shelters for stray and other dogs, to impose on-the-spot fines for a number of offences and to bring cases to court.

 However, it is a legal requirement to comply with The Control of Dogs Acts and report any stray dog to the dog warden.